lucamedeaa/ResNet8-RISC-V/README.md

  - Strassen/: holds the convolutional implementations using Strassen’s algorithm, with both one-level (Conv0_strassen_1lev.c) and two-level             (Conv0_strassen_2lev.c) versions.

+Docs/: Includes supplementary material such as the Final Report

 crt0.s: the startup code for bare-metal execution.

 link.ld: the linker script used to map sections in memory.